Blakeview: Blakes Crossing

-In April 2009, Delfin (later Lendlease) began the development of 88 ha of land east of Main North Road and north of Craigmore Road, converting it into a masterplanned residential community.
+In April 2009, Delfin began the development of 88 ha of land east of Main North Road and north of Craigmore Road, converting it into a masterplanned residential community.
 In a similar vein to past planned communities by Delfin, Blakes Crossing has a distinct visual identity and atmosphere compared to the previously developed Blakeview suburb — although the development area retains the existing suburb name.
+The subdivision was officially launched by Michael O'Brien, the local State Member of Parliament, on 4 April 2009.

 Houses built within the Blakes Crossing community are subject to land title encumbrances, with Delfin/Lendlease having guidelines in place to dictate acceptable architectural design and external finishes in accordance with their vision for the development.
 Encumbrances also placed restrictions on the positioning and appearance of external fixtures, such as clotheslines and TV aerials.
 Delfin/Lendlease also used encumbrances to control and influence the design and appearance of other South Australian urban developments they led, including West Lakes, Golden Grove and Mawson Lakes.